pfunks/TCTest/test_faq.md

 Votes in Steem are stake-weighted.
 Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but higher-staked "whale" votes do not increase rewards overall.

-## When can I claim my rewards?

-Posts and comments remain active for 7 days.
-When the period is over, you are able to claim their earned rewards.
-In your Wallet, click the Claim Rewards button to add the tokens to your account.

 ## Why do the earnings for my post go up or down?

 The amount that is shown next to a post is a "**Potential Payout**".
 This is an estimated value of how much money the post will make based on the votes that have occurred so far.
 Depending on various factors, this value can go up or down until the payout window closes: